 The £500 million released to improve transport links to Cambridge as part of the ‘city deal’ is likely to focus on the A1307 from Fourwentways to Cambridge.

-For the full story and all the latest news see Thursday’s (March 27) Echo.
+For all the latest news see Thursday’s (April 3) Echo.